Easy Baked Vegetable Lasagna Primavera

 When ready to enjoy, reheat leftovers in a 350°F oven, covered with foil, for 35 minutes until steaming hot all the way through.

 This lasagna is the perfect freezer-friendly meal!
 For best result, follow instructions through step 4; assemble and cover with parchment and foil.
 Then tightly wrap with two layers of plastic wrap.
 Freeze flat.

 When ready to bake, remove the plastic wrap and bake the frozen lasagna at 350°F for 1 hour 50 minutes.
 Then continue with instructions for removing the foil and topping with cheese to finish baking.

 Sure can!
-If you do not have or cannot find no-boil oven-ready noodle, feel free to use regular lasagna noodles.
+If you do not have or cannot find no-boil oven-ready noodles, feel free to use regular lasagna noodles for this vegetarian lasagna.
 Simply boil lasagna noodles according to package instructions until al dente, then drain them well and pat them dry with paper towels before layering into the lasagna.

 Variations To Try

 - You can substitute other vegetables in the sauté such as yellow squash, eggplant and red or green bell pepper.